alligo/google-analytics-event-tracking/README.md

-# Google Analytics Event Tracking - Alligo Helper - v0.5beta
+# Google Analytics Event Tracking JS Library from Alligo - v0.5.1
+**< 1kb gziped, minimalistic, unobtrusive Javascript library**

 This is just simple way to add Event Tracking to your analitcs by just adding a few data atributes to the respective elements on the page, that work with lastest Google Analitcs.